Rep. Murphy to Newsmax: 'A-Plus' Rating for Biden 'Laughable'

-It is "laughable" that National Security Council spokesman John Kirby would give President Joe Biden an "A-plus" on his handling of foreign affairs in the wake of the attacks on Israel, considering his many failures during his presidency, Rep. Greg Murphy said on Newsmax Sunday.
+It is "laughable" that National Security Council spokesman John Kirby would give President Joe Biden an "A-plus" on his handling of foreign affairs in the wake of the attacks on Israel, considering his many failures during his presidency, Rep. Greg Murphy told Newsmax on Sunday.

 "His cowardly and politically motivated withdrawal from Afghanistan led to [Vladimir] Putin moving into Ukraine," the North Carolina Republican commented in an interview on Newsmax's "Sunday Report," adding that Biden's allowing Iran to enrich uranium is also a major concern.